MrIllas/Lightsteam-Engine/README.md

  - Move meshes with gizmo.

 Version 0.1:
- - Load of fbx by drag & drop.
+ - Load of FBX by drag & drop.
  - Load of image/textures by drag & drop.
  - Custom shader with simple light.
  - Translation, rotation and scaling of objects (without parent-to-child).